matter-labs/foundry-zksync/README.md

 - Retrieving and interacting with chain data, for example, block numbers and gas estimates
 - Interact with deployed contracts on (zkSync Testnet or Local Docker Node)
-- Bridging assets L1 ↔ L2 with `--zksync-deposit` and `--zksync-withdraw`
-- Use proper configuration techniques describe above

 ***v0.0*** ***Commands***: